The world of ecommerce is changing. The evolution of technology and consumer behavior has shifted the way businesses operate and compete.

 - Live in a college town or hipster enclave

-- Regular contributor to online reviews, regular reader of online reviews
+- A regular contributor to and reader of online reviews

 - More likely to buy online than in-store generally